DLFDK/lythfrederiksen-com/src/posts/2022-10-04/_index.md

 Part of the PageSpeed Insights audit is a report on real world performance metrics collected by actual users as part of CrUX.
 However, not every site had enough data collected on it to compute these metrics, leaving some or all of these fields empty in the audit.
 Websites without all metrics available were filtered out.
 3373 websites were left.

-Each audit was delivered as a JSON-file, which I parsed with a bit of javascript running in Node.

 <figure class="data-selection">
     <div class="data-selection__group">
         <div class="data-selection__bar"></div>